See? Sun. Photographic evidence of sun. |

 NB.
 I'm lucky enough to have a big shiny Kitchen Aid, which my husband bought me in lieu of paying the rent one month.
 No joke- they aren't cheap, but they make light work of exhausting tasks like this.
 Working on the assumption that most people don't own one, a handheld electric mixer (about a tenner from Argos) works well.
 Only resort to using a wooden spoon if you're either some kind of masochist, or looking to offset the calories from actually eating the cake itself.

-I mean when I say like yellow whipped cream.
-Because that
+Not a noteworthy picture, but just one to illustrate what I mean when I say like yellow whipped cream.
+Because that doesn't really paint a very nice picture. |

 5. Add your eggs, one at a time.
 If your mixture looks as though it might split or curdle, add in a spoon of sifted flour between each egg.